 For example, if you’re feeling happy, you might decide to walk home via a sunny park.
 But if you’d been chased by a dog as a child, that same sunny park might trigger feelings of fear, and you’d take the bus instead.
 There may be logical arguments to be made either way, but in the moment, the decision is driven by your emotional state.

 Different emotions affect decisions in different ways.
-If you’re feeling sad, you might be more willing to settle for things that aren’t in your favour, such as not putting yourself forward for promotion, or remaining in an unhealthy relationship.
-But sadness can also make you more generous – research shows that unhappy people are more likely to be in favour of increasing benefits to welfare recipients than angry people, who are lacking in empathy.
+If you’re feeling sad, you might be more willing to settle for things that aren’t in your favor, such as not putting yourself forward for promotion, or remaining in an unhealthy relationship.
+But sadness can also make you more generous — research shows that unhappy people are more likely to be in favor of increasing benefits to welfare recipients than angry people, who are lacking in empathy.

 Emotions can affect not just the nature of the decision, but the speed at which you make it.
 Anger can lead to impatience and rash decision-making.
 If you’re excited, you might make quick decisions without considering the implications, as you surf the wave of confidence and optimism about the future.
 While if you feel afraid, your decisions may be clouded by uncertainty and caution, and it might take you longer to choose.